 POW are allowed to receive clothes, food, medical supplies by post or shipment.
 The ICRC, the Protecting Power or any organization who assist the prisoners and provide them goods, undertake to ensure shipment to prisoners when parties to the conflict are unable due to military operations.
-These organizations are responsible also for the distribution of the collective shipments.
+These organizations are responsible also for the distribution of the collective shipments.42 iv.
+Geneva Convention relative to the protection of civilian persons in time of war of 12 august 1949:

-The humanitarian organizations or the Protecting Powers may assist the prisoners of war to elect their representative before the military authority by secret ballot, and may also attend the trial of POW and protected persons.
+The humanitarian organizations or the Protecting Powers may assist the prisoners of war to elect their representative before the military authority by secret ballot, and may also attend the trial of POW and protected persons.43